 Haemochromatosis Awareness Raiser

-The hero is dashing, the villains are evil (and a bit bumbling…also it’s not always clear which ones the actual villains are, which is part of the fun).
+The hero is dashing, and the villains are evil (and a bit bumbling…also, it’s not always clear which ones the actual villains are, which is part of the fun).
 There are Russian spies and American CIA agents.
-There are not one, but two beautiful heroines.
-And of course there’s the mystery of why one man seems to possess magical powers, almost as if he has too much iron in his body…
+There are not one but two beautiful heroines.
+And of course, there’s the mystery of why one man seems to possess magical powers, almost as if he has too much iron in his body…

-Mr. Minter is a really good author and I highly recommend this book to anyone who is looking for an enjoyable read (plus, you might just learn something, too!).
+Mr. Minter is a really good author and I highly recommend this book to anyone looking for an enjoyable read (plus, you might just learn something, too!).

 - Share reviews on Goodreads: The Unexpected Consequences of Iron Overload